Getting a flu jab

 It is important that people with a learning disability and those who support them have the flu vaccine to reduce the chance of the flu virus being passed on to them.

-Flu vaccines for adults are given by injection.
+Flu vaccines for adults are usually given by injection.
 Children are usually offered a nasal spray.

 These could include: